 Control is something I’m good at.
 When people tell me I’m a control freak they don’t understand the depth of it.
-I’ve always known I like to be in charge.
+I like to be in charge.
 I like picking the restaurant, having people over to MY house, a good Cabernet—not a Malbec or a Pinot Noir, thank you very much.
 I like things to be my way or the highway, as they say.
-But that’s not it.
-I also try to control that really can’t be controlled, and that is my thoughts.
+But there’s something I try to control that really can’t be controlled, and that is my thoughts.
 Those damn things pop up all the time, and most of the time I don’t like them very much.
 They’re judgey, annoyed, sensitive little things, and they make me feel judgey, annoyed and sensitive.
 I was always trying to get rid of them, and then one day I had a dream.

-I often have a dream where I’m sleeping, and I know I’m sleeping.
-My comforter is over my head and I can’t breathe.
+It’s a dream I’ve had many times.
+I’m sleeping, and I know I’m sleeping, and my comforter is over my head.
+I can’t breathe.
 I desperately want to yank the comforter off, but I can’t move a muscle.
-Not even my pinkie finger (I’ve tried).
-I panic then, and struggle to wake myself up, but the more I struggle the worse it gets.
-I always wake up eventually, but it’s traumatic.
+Not even my pinkie finger.
+I panic, convinced I’m suffocating, and I struggle to wake myself up, but the more I struggle the worse it gets.
+I always wake up eventually, but it’s pretty traumatic.

 The other night I did something different.
-Instead of struggling I tried to relax.
-At first it felt like if I didn’t fight I would die.
-Relaxing felt harder than struggling; it felt like I was giving up.
-It went against my natural fight or flight instinct, but for the tiniest of moments I let my mind settle, and my body followed suit, and that’s all I remember before waking up peacefully in the morning.
+As soon as I realized I couldn’t move I deliberately told myself to stop thinking and just breathe.
+At first trying to relax felt harder than struggling—it felt like I was giving up.
+Like if I didn’t struggle I would die.
+But for the tiniest of moments I let my mind settle, and my body followed suit, and that’s all I remember before waking up in the morning.